 So let’s dive right into it and have a look at how you can install parrot os on your PC using these two methods.

 By the way…

 …if you are a complete beginner and want to learn about hacking from scratch then you must read this guide that I have written for the complete beginners: ethical hacking for beginners.
-This comprehensive article which will teach you all the jargon that you need to know to get started in the world of hacking.
+This comprehensive article will teach you all the jargon that you need to know to get started in the world of hacking.

 Go have a look at it and come back after reading it.
 I’m sure you are going to like it.

 So, enough of chit-chat let’s come straight to the practical work…

 I know, if you are reading this article then you are already familiar with what Parrot OS is.
 But just to clarify, Parrot OS is a Linux-based distribution that is specially designed for penetration testing purpose.

 Or in a layman language, you can say, that it is an Operating System having lots of hacking tools.

 The Parrot security OS comes preinstalled with a large number of hacking tools.
 Having soo many tools available at your disposable makes it a great platform to get a headstart in the hacking world.

 Also, there are many other Linux distributions which are used for penetration testing.
 The most commonly known of such distribution is the Kali Linux.

 Kali is the most popular Linux distribution for all the security and penetration testing stuff.
 Although Kali is widely used by many professional hackers, many people still prefer to use Parrot Os.

-In my case, I want to try Parrot OS, because I have never used it before and also I kind of like its interface.
+In my case, I wanted to try Parrot OS, because I have never used it before and I also kind of like its interface.

 That means you can use any Linux distribution on your PC and use it for penetration testing after installing the required tools (if the distribution you choose don’t have them preinstalled).